decentraland/documentation-creators/docs/development-guide/2021-04-03-event-listeners.md

 })
 ```

+> Note: The `onPlayerClickedObservable` event is deprecated from SDK v7.x.
+Future versions will allow for a more [data-oriented approach](/creator/development-guide/data-oriented-programming), based on regularly querying data rather than events.

-Note: Both the player performing the click and the player being clicked must be standing within the parcels of the scene.
+> Note: Both the player performing the click and the player being clicked must be standing within the parcels of the scene.
 This listener only detects events of the current player clicking on other players, not those of clicks performed by other players.

 The event includes the following data: